Science and inventions of Leonardo da Vinci: Alchemy

 Claims are sometimes made that Leonardo da Vinci was an alchemist.
 He was trained in the workshop of Verrocchio, who according to Vasari, was an able alchemist.
-Leonardo was a chemist in so much as that he experimented with different media for suspending paint pigment.
-In the painting of murals, his experiments resulted in notorious failures with The Last Supper deteriorating within a century, and The Battle of Anghiari running off the wall.
+Leonardo was a chemist insofar as he experimented with different media for suspending paint pigment.
+In the painting of murals his experiments resulted in notorious failures, with The Last Supper deteriorating within a century, and The Battle of Anghiari running off the wall.
 In Leonardo's many pages of notes about artistic processes, there are some that pertain to the use of silver and gold in artworks, information he would have learned as a student.

 Leonardo's scientific process was based mainly upon observation.
 His practical experiments are also founded in observation rather than belief.
 Leonardo, who questioned the order of the Solar System and the deposit of fossils by the Great Flood, had little time for the alchemical quests to turn lead into gold or create a potion that gave eternal life.